milomedia/tilix/services/research.md

 hero-text:
 - template: content-block
   text: |-
-    Tilix experts have first class market, organisation, technology, product and project insight and experience within the energy and clean-tech categories.
+    Tilix offers a range of research services that helps stakeholders in the energy and clean-tech categories frame their market, develop their business and better understand product-market fit.

-    Tilix offers a range of research services that help our clients frame their market, develop their business and better understand product-market fit.
+    Tilix Research is delivered by experts who have whole system insight and experience.
+Our clients trust us for advice, ideas and opinions around technologies, people, processes, organisations, markets, products and projects.
-  headline: Tilix experts ....
+  headline: Tilix offers ....
 - template: content-block
-  headline: Outcomes ...
+  headline: Our clients choose...
   text: |-
-    Our clients chose Tilix Research to:
+    Our clients choose Tilix Research to:

     * Assess markets across short, medium and long term horizons.
     * Gain insights that help target & convert at every level in the business development funnel.